 Problem: 301 redirects are not provided or poorly configured, causing your store drop in SEO rankings and search listings.

-- Redirects through the Project Web Interface on DevDocs
+- Redirects through the Project Web Interface in our developer documentation.

-We advise using the Magento Performance Toolkit for performance testing.
-You could also consider these 3rd party tools:
+Recommendation: To identify possible causes of poor performance consider using Adobe Commerce Performance Toolkit for performance testing.
+You could also consider these third-party tools:

-- New Relic (provided): Locates processes and areas of the site causing slow performance with tracked time spent per action, like transmitting data, queries, Redis, etc.
+- New Relic: Locates processes and areas of the site causing slow performance with tracked time spent per action, like transmitting data, queries, Redis, etc.